How to Set Up WooCommerce & Sell on WordPress in 8 Steps

-Learning how to sell on WordPress starts with setting up a domain and choosing a web host, installing the WooCommerce shopping cart plugin, listing products to sell, and managing orders and shipments.
-Once set up, grow your WordPress ecommerce business with plugins and marketing tools.
+Selling on WordPress starts with setting up a domain, choosing a web host, installing a shopping cart plugin, listing products to sell, and managing orders and shipments.
+Then, grow your WordPress ecommerce business with plugins and marketing tools.

-If you don’t already have a WordPress site, you may want to consider building your ecommerce site on an ecommerce platform or website builder.
-They are generally easier to use and maintain, especially if your site will be product-focused, instead of content-focused.
+If you don’t have a WordPress site yet, you may want to consider building your ecommerce site on an ecommerce platform or website builder.
+They are generally easier to use and maintain, especially if your site is product-focused instead of content-focused.

 Step 1: Choose a Domain Name & Website Hosting

-Before you can start selling on a WordPress website, you need to choose a domain name (such as YourBusiness.com) and website hosting.
+Before selling on a WordPress website, choose a domain name (such as YourBusiness.com) and website hosting.
 Your website host is where your business website will live—it’s also where you purchase the domain name.
 Bluehost is one of the most popular options for WordPress websites, especially ecommerce sites.

 - Try to use a .com domain name instead of something like .net, as the latter can seem low quality.

-- Use a host that allows one-click installation (such as Bluehost) for easy setup.
+- Use a host that allows one-click installation for easy setup.

 You can read our guide on registering a domain name and learn more about our top picks for web hosting.

-Step 2: Install WordPress & the WooCommerce Plugin
+Step 2: Install WordPress & Activate the WooCommerce Plugin

-If you are using a different hosting service that does not have a one-click installation, you will need to download WordPress (from WordPress.org, not WordPress.com) and install the bundle on your site.
+Most hosting providers have a one-click installation feature for WordPress.
+If you are using a hosting service that does not have a one-click installation, you will need to download WordPress (from WordPress.org, not WordPress.com) and install the bundle on your site.
+Alternatively, reach out to their support team and ask them to install it for you.

 Install WooCommerce to Add Shopping Cart Functionality

-To install WooCommerce, go to your WordPress dashboard and navigate to Plugins > Add New.
-Type in the plugin name in the search bar (in this case, WooCommerce) and click on Install Now.
+To install WooCommerce, navigate to your WordPress dashboard and Plugins > Add New.
+Type in the plugin name in the search bar (in this case, WooCommerce) and click Install Now.

 Once installed, the button will change from Install Now to Activate.
-Just click on the Activate button and the plugin will be ready to use on your website.
+Just click the Activate button, and the plugin will be ready for your website.

 Configure the Setup Wizard